mudilo/option-tab/Pods/ShortcutRecorder/README.md

 - `SRRecorderControlStyle` for custom styling
 - `SRShortcut` that represents a shortcut model
 - `SRGlobalShortcutMonitor` to turn the shortcut into an action by registering a global hot key
+- `SRAXGlobalShortcutMonitor` to handle any kind of keyboard event via Accessibility
 - `SRLocalShortcutMonitor` for manual handling in the responder chain and `NSEvent` monitors
 - `SRShortcutController` for smooth Cocoa Bindings and seamless Interface Builder integration
 - `SRShortcutValidator` to check validity of the shortcut against Cocoa key equivalents and global hot keys
-- `NSValueTransformer` and `NSFormatter` subclasses for custom alternations
+- `NSValueTransformer` and `NSFormatter` subclasses for custom alterations

+In Swift:

 ```swift
 import ShortcutRecorder